ytsarev/k8gb/CONTRIBUTING.md

 a pull request with an offline changelog.
 Do a review and if everything is ok, merge it.

 Congratulations, the release is complete!

+### Signed releases

+During the release process we generate also the provenance file that is compliant with https://in-toto.io/Statement/v0.1 schema.
+It contains the information about the github action run that was responsible for the release, but also other metadata about artifacts there were created and their signatures.

+This provenance file is signed itself and attached with the signature to the release artifacts.
+For signing the artifacts we use [`cosign`](https://github.com/sigstore/cosign) tool and private key stored as the repository secret.
+Public key is available in the repository itself in file [`cosign.pub`](./cosign.pub).
+This way anybody can verify the origin of arbitrary artifact.
+In order to regenerate the keys for cosign, one can run `cosign generate-key-pair`, use some passphrase and update the `COSIGN_{PRIVATE,PUBLIC}_KEY` & `COSIGN_PASSWORD` repo secret and also the content of `./cosign.pub` file.

+All the container images that are produced during the build are also signed with `cosign` and the signatures are also pushed to the container registries (dockerhub).
+So that users of k8gb can introduce OPA policy that imposes such verification on our images.
+These signatures are stored in OCI format under predictable name that can be found using `cosign triangulate $IMAGE` command.
+However, `cosign verify ..` with our public key should be sufficient.

+### Software bill of materials

+For each container image we also create Software bill of materials (SBOM) file + its signature that ends up as part of the release.
+These files follows this naming pattern:
+`k8gb_{version}_{os}_{arch}.tar.gz.sbom.json` and are generated using [Syft](https://github.com/anchore/syft)tool.

 ---
 Thanks for contributing!